Ludensburger/Socket-C/README.md

 ## Overview

-Socket-C is a repository for learning socket programming in C using the Winsock2 library.
-It demonstrates network communication through two games: Blackjack and Rock-Paper-Scissors, simulating multiplayer interactions across different computers.
-This repository offers a practical introduction to socket programming by providing hands-on examples of networking concepts in action.
+Socket-C is a repository designed for learning socket programming in C, using the Winsock2 library.
+It demonstrates network communication through two multiplayer games: Blackjack and Rock-Paper-Scissors.
+By simulating interactions across multiple computers, Socket-C provides a hands-on approach to understanding socket programming concepts.

 ## Features

 - Multiplayer support for up to 4 players
-- Multiple game modes for Blackjack: Player vs Environment (PvE), 1v1, 1v2, 1v3, 1v4
 - Real-time game state updates between clients
 - Color-coded terminal output for improved readability
-- Practical demonstrations of core socket programming concepts
+- Practical demonstrations of essential socket programming concepts

+## Games

+- Blackjack ♠♥
+- Rock-Paper-Scissors 🪨📃✂

 ## Prerequisites

 - **Windows OS**
-- **Microsoft Visual Studio** or any C compiler with Winsock2 support (e.g., GCC with MinGW)
+- **Microsoft Visual Studio** or any C compiler supporting Winsock2 (e.g., GCC with MinGW)
-- Basic understanding of C programming and networking concepts
+- Basic understanding of C and network programming concepts

 ## Setup Instructions